Kubernetes Upgrades Are A Pain: How Devtron Can Help

 In this blog post, you’ll learn about what Kubernetes upgrades consist of, how to perform an upgrade, and what Devtron can do to help on the Kubernetes Manifest front.

-What Do Kubernetes Upgrades Consist Of
+What Do Kubernetes Upgrades Consist Of?

 A Kubernetes cluster upgrade is a process that involves updating the Kubernetes control plane and node components to a newer version.
 This includes upgrading the API server, controller manager, scheduler (control plane components), kubelet, and kubectl (node components) to the latest stable release.
-The upgrade process is crucial to ensure that your cluster is running the most recent and secure version of Kubernetes, which often includes important bug fixes, security patches, and new features.
+The upgrade process is crucial to ensure that your cluster runs the most recent and secure version of Kubernetes, which often includes important bug fixes, security patches, and new features.

 The way you upgrade a cluster depends on how you initially deployed it and any subsequent changes.
 At a high level, the steps you perform are: Upgrade the control plane, upgrade the nodes in your cluster, and upgrade clients.
 It’s important to note that upgrading a cluster should be done carefully and systematically, as it can potentially disrupt running applications and services.